josh910830/portable-mq/README.md

 - Support Variant Type between `SpringProducer` and `@SpringListener`.
   - Using `ObjectMapper`, convert `ProduceMessage` -> `String` -> `ConsumerMessage`.
   - `Badletter` cares exception on parsing `ConsumerMessage`.

+### `1.1.3`: 2023/05/27

+- `SpringListenerSwitch` for Test
+  - Test code should not care context out of boundary on asynchronous communication.
+  - Register `TestSpringListenerSwitch` as bean, to switch off dispatch message to Consumer.

 ### `1.1.2`: 2023/05/23